INDE Racing: Spenser Wilton

 Spenser Wilton is a Canadian professional super enduro rider and represents INDE Racing in the FIM E-Xplorer World Cup.
 He is a former Works Pro2 Lite Desert Racing Champion and represented INDE Racing in the first leg of the FIM E-Xplorer World Cup.

 In his debut race for INDE Racing, he finished fifth in the male rider category helping INDE Racing to an overall third placed podium finish.

 Aishwarya Pissay

 Aishwarya Pissay is a nine-time national champion from India, who now represents INDE Racing in the FIM E-Xplorer World Cup.
 She has previously won the FIM Baja World Championship and is also the first-ever Indian motorsports athlete to win a world title.

 Runar Sudmann

 Runar Sudmann is a professional motocross racer from Norway and represented INDE Racing in the male rider category in the recently concluded Oslo leg of the FIM E-Xplorer World Cup.
 Runar Sudmann finished sixth in the male rider category helping INDE Racing to a fourth place finish.

-Team initiatives

-Boldly equal

-Boldly equal is a powerful and assertive commitment on INDE Racing's behalf to champion equality and inclusivity in the broader context of Indian motorsports.
-The initiative signifies not just a passive adherence to these values but a proactive and confident approach to making a positive impact on the team, the sport, and the broader community.

-Boldly sustainable

-Boldly sustainable signifies an approach to sustainability that's innovative and courageous by adopting ground-breaking technologies and practices that reduce environmental impact, while also leading the way for others in the industry to follow.
-This initiative is a commitment from INDE Racing toward a more sustainable future for motorsport racing.

-Boldly Indian

-Boldly Indian is INDE Racing's attempt to provide Indian motorsports with a global platform by being the first-ever Indian team to take part in the FIM E-Xplorer World Cup.